xilef/robond_project4/README.md

 to load the world.

-Open a new terminal, navigate to your catkin workspace and run:
+Open a new terminal, navigate to your catkin workspace and run the teleop node:

+`rosrun teleop_twist_keyboard teleop_twist_keyboard.py`

+Finally open a new terminal, nvaigate to your catkin workspace and run the mapping node:

-`roslaunch ball_chaser ball_chaser.launch`
+`roslaunch my_robot mapping.launch`

-to run the ball chasing service
+Once everything is setup you can now manually control the robot all around the world to create a map.

 ## License